‘NCIS: Los Angeles’ Star Linda Hunt Reveals Why She’s Disappeared From The Show This Season

 But there’s good news for Hetty fans.
 Linda Hunt won’t be completely absent from the cast as the actress later said that’s she looks forward to returning “later this season.”

 As part of the original cast, Linda Hunt has been in 200 episodes of NCIS: Los Angeles.
 As TMZ notes, her other credits include a voice acting role as Grandmother Willow in Disney’s Pocahontas.
-She has also done video game voice acting as well.
+She has also done voice acting for video games.

-Due to Hetty’s absence actress Esai Morales has joined the cast as Deputy Director Louis Ochoa.
-As TV Line notes, his influence has been crucial in helping the team stay together after they conducted an off-the-books mission to Mexico to save the son of Nia Long’s character, Shay Mosley.
+Due to Hetty’s absence, actress Esai Morales has joined the cast as Deputy Director Louis Ochoa.
+As TV Line notes, his influence has been crucial in helping the team stay together after they conducted an off-the-books mission to Mexico, in an effort to save the son of Shay Mosley (Nia Long).

 Here’s hoping that Hetty will be back to regulate the situation before it’s too late.